liquorice/wheeler-centre/README.md

   pipeline files when deploying/precompiling.
 * `FASTLY_API_KEY`, `FASTLY_SERVICE_ID`  - API keys for integration with Fastly CDN.
 * `CDN_ORIGIN` - Original site url for cache checking.
+* `FOG_PROVIDER` - Required for the fog gem, in our case this will generally be AWS and is used to generate the search engine sitemaps.

 ## Assets